pa2si/salsa-calendar/README.md

-v 0.1.27
+v 0.1.28

 that's new:

-- images in public route deleted
-- robots file
+- changed package.json build code for prisma

 to dos: